terrychild/only-connect/docs/connections-blog/connections.md

 The width of the bricks is driven by the width of the grid and therefore the width of the screen, I’m happy with this.
 The height however is driven by their content and I wanted instead to make the wall and bricks a constant aspect ratio and size the content to fit the brick.

 Disappointingly I could not find a CSS property to control aspect ratio.
 There are a few well documented tricks though and the seemingly most popular option is to use padding-top set to a percentage value.
 The trick here is the padding-top percentage is calculated based on the element's width.
 This allowed me to set the height of the element relative to its width, in my case setting the padding-top to 56.25% gave me a 16:9 aspect ratio.
 A child div is then absolutely positioned inside the container for the content.
-This worked ok initially but I hit problems later on when animating the bricks so I was starting to believe I would need to use JavaScript to solve this problem..
+This worked ok initially but I hit problems later on when animating the bricks so I was starting to believe I would need to use JavaScript to solve this problem.

 Getting the content to fit the container also proved to be difficult with pure CSS.
 There is an object-fit property that controls how content should be sized to fit its container, but this only applies to replaced elements such as images and canvases.
 In my case the content is text and I want the font size to scale to fit.
 I tried using the vh units in font-size property to set the font size relative to the screen height and after some trial and error got acceptable results on my computer with browser windows at various sizes.
 When I tested it on my phone it worked if my phone was in landscape, but when I switched to portrait the text became too large.
 If I calibrated the font size to work on a portrait screen it became too small in landscape.

 The problem is using the vh or vw units for the font size makes it relative to the viewport and not it’s container.
 Reluctantly I decided I would have to use JavaScript to compute the font size.
 This gave me the opportunity to use another new feature for me, the observers.

 It is not enough to compute the font size when the page loads, you also need to re-compute the size whenever the container changes size.
 This would typically happen if the user resizes the browser window, maximises or restores the window and on a phone if the device is rotated from landscape to portrait.
-The windows has a resize event so it’s a simple enough task to add a listener to this event to re-compute the font size when needed..
+The window has a resize event so it’s a simple enough task to add a listener to this event to re-compute the font size when needed.

 However the container can also change size if other elements on the page are added, removed or otherwise manipulated.
 I’m planning on doing this later for displaying the links between the clues for each group.
 This would not trigger the window resize event but could need the font size to be recomputed.
 As these manipulations would normally be triggered by JavaScript I could also trigger the same resize listener when I thought it was necessary and if I remember to add the call.
 In my experience it’s not always clear if it is necessary as the last action may not have changed the size or shape of anything but to be on the safe side would trigger the listener anyway.